Samosa Recipe with Curried Potato and Green Peas2013-05-19

 The use of untraditional phyllo pastry for the crust makes the procedure even faster, and baking rather than frying limits the calories.”

-Indians fill their samosas with a wide variety of fillings, but the potato and green pea vegetarian filling you will find below is probably the most popular and definitely my favorite.
+Indians fill their samosas with a wide variety of fillings, but the potato and green pea vegetarian filling you will find above is probably the most popular and definitely my favorite.

 This is the classic vegetarian samosa recipe filling that is available all over India, one of the very few recurring themes in that infinitely varied, continent-size country.